Social Media Do’s and Don’ts With an Injury Claim

-Our firm does not tell our clients to avoid social media, but to be aware social media accounts will be monitored by the insurance company or their hired investigators.
+Our firm does not tell our clients to avoid social media, but to be aware your online accounts will be monitored by the insurance company or their hired investigators.

 Social media is being used as evidence more frequently in litigation cases.
 After analyzing the plaintiff’s social media photos and check-ins, investigators can gather additional evidence, beyond the traditional surveillance methods, which assist in successful investigations.

-If you have an injury claim, here are some social media dos and don’ts:
+If you have an injury claim, here are some dos and don’ts:

-- An insurance company can ask a court to have your entire social media profile disclosed in the litigation process
+- An insurance company can ask a court to have all your online profiles disclosed in the litigation process

 - The best way to prevent insurers from using your social media accounts against you is to refrain from posting at all.
 At a minimum, keep your information brief and completely factual